anhhaibkhn/data_camp_practice_projects/README.md

 - Investigating Netflix Movies and Guest Stars in The Office
 - Marketing Analytics Predicting Customer Churn in Python
 - Predicting Credit Card Approvals
+- Risk and Returns - the Sharpe Ratio
 - The Android App Market on Google Play
 - The GitHub History of the Scala Language